Problems

 Functional Constipation Is Highly Treatable

 Stopping medication prematurely is the leading cause of treatment failure.
-Treatment should continue until the child is both trained and symptom-free for at least one additional month.

 What Actually Helps

-Use proper positioning (feet supported, knees above hips) to make defecation physically easier
+Use proper positioning (feet supported, knees above hips)

 Time attempts after meals to leverage the gastrocolic reflex